Southern California Arbitration Attorney

 A petition to vacate an arbitration award must be filed within 100 days of service of the award.

 Need Help With Arbitration?
-Contact A Los Angeles Construction Attorney
+Contact A Los Angeles Real Estate Attorney

 Contractors, design professionals and property owners alike need a lawyer who has extensive experience in arbitration.
 Our firm has a reputation for efficiency, experience and ethics that is trusted throughout Southern California.
 Contact a Los Angeles construction lawyer by e-mail or call usfor a free initial telephonic consultation.